MaRS-208/holbertonschool-AirBnB_clone/README.md

 # 0x00.
 AirBnB clone - The console
- Project team members: Manu Ríos Sosa, Ricardo Danta
+Project team members: Manuela Ríos Sosa, Ricardo Danta

 The goal of the AirBnB clone project is to deploy on our server a simple copy of the AirBnB website, where we will be covering all fundamental concepts of the higher level programming track.